-There can be several reasons why you experience the call to embark on an inner journey.
-It can be pure curiosity for knowing more about yourself and the universe.
-Perhaps you are looking for more ecstasy.
-It may be that you have a pain, a longing for meaning in life, are in a crisis, or something else.
+There are most likely several reasons why you experience the call to embark on an inner journey.
+It can be out of pure curiosity to learn more about yourself and the Universe.
+Perhaps you are looking for more ecstasy in your life.
+It may be that you have a pain, a longing for meaning in life, are in a crisis, or something completely different.

 Joseph Campbell describes this call as “the call to adventure”.
 Once you have received the call to travel into your own psyche, there are several important things to be aware of.
-Making inner journeys and being the hero/heroine on the adventure of self-discovery is probably the most exciting and rewarding thing one can do in life.
+Embarking on inner journeys and becoming your own hero/heroine on the adventure of self-discovery is probably the most exciting and rewarding thing one can do in life.
 At the same time, it requires great courage, confidence in the process and self-discipline.

 In order to get the most out of inner journeys, I will give you some general and in my opinion essential guidelines:

 Firstly, it is important to realize that the individuation process - as Jung called the inner journey and self-clarification process - is a process that often extends over many many years.
 Occasionally, people have rapid breakthroughs after just one or two ceremonies.
-But then it is often because the individuation process has been going on on some other levels.
-They have done a lot of “homework” and therefore just need the crucial push.
-Therefore be patient and enjoy the process.
-At some point you will discover that the goal is the process itself.
+But in these cases, it is often because the individuation process has been going underways for a long time and on other levels.
+They have done a lot of “homework” and therefore just need the crucial.
+Because of this, I advise you to be patient and enjoy the process.
+At some point, you will discover that the goal is the process itself.

-Generally, ceremonies go hand in hand with a daily spiritual practice, as well as exercise and a healthy diet.
+Generally, ceremonies go hand in hand with daily spiritual practices, as well as exercise and a healthy diet.

-Whether it is meditation, yoga, various forms of martial arts (aikido, karate, etc.), sufi dance, tai chi or something else is up to you.
-Combine it with running, cycling, swimming, or whatever appeals to you, and eat healthy.
+Whether it is meditation, Yoga, various forms of martial arts (aikido, karate, etc.), Sufi dance, Tai Chi or something else is up to you.
+Combine it with running, cycling, swimming, or whatever appeals to you, and eat healthy foods.

 It is always a good thing to pay attention to your dreams.
 Freud called dreams the royal road to the unconscious.
-Therefore, have a dream book lying next to your bed.
+Therefore, I suggest that you have a dream book lying next to your bed.
 If you have a fixed sleeping rhythm, set the clock a little earlier than your duties require, so you have time to write down your dreams.
-With the right techniques, practice and experience you will learn to recognize your dream language.
+With the right techniques, practice, and experience you will learn to recognize your dream language.
 You will be able to decode and understand the wisdom they contain and use the guidelines they give you.

 An inner journey in a ceremony is a three-phased course: Preparation, the journey itself, and integration.

-In the week leading up to the ceremonies we recommend eating a vegetarian or vegan diet.
+In the week leading up to the ceremonies, we recommend eating a light vegetarian or vegan diet.
 Plant-based foods make the system more open to deep transforming experiences.